RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-07-10-faqs-for-upgrading-r.md

 excerpt_separator: <!--more-->
 ---

-# Upgrading R to version 4.4.0
+# Upgrading R to at least version 4.4.0

-Due to a security vulnerability, all users are advised to update their installation of R to version 4.4.0 as soon as possible, and by the end of June 2024 at the latest.
+Due to a security vulnerability, all users are advised to update their installation of R to version 4.4.0 or newer as soon as possible, and by the end of July 2024 at the latest.
 <!--more-->

 * [YoYo and Managed Desktop users](#yoyo-and-managed-desktop-users)